 - Then accept the Users license agreement

-- At the next step it is critical that you SELECT Custom and NOT Upgrade.
-If you choose upgrade, then your existing installation of Windows 7 will be removed.
+- At the next step, it is critical that you SELECT Custom and NOT Upgrade.
+If you choose to upgrade, then your existing installation of Windows 7 will be removed.

 - Now you will be asked to choose which hard drive you want to install Windows 8 on.
 Choose the one that you created earlier when we partitioned your hard drive

 - After that it’s just a matter of letting Windows 8 install and do its thing, it will take a while and probably restart a couple of times.
-Let it work away and grab yourself a well deserved cup of tea.
+Let it work away and grab you a well-deserved cup of tea.

 Windows 8 will ask you to fill in a few details and let you sign in with your Windows Live account so that everything gets nicely synced up.
 This will import your contacts, Facebook, Twitter, and SkyDrive details if you have them set up.